HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-one-ip-tf.md

 ### 10. Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify terraform.tfvars and run ```terraform apply``` again.
 Terraform will try to only apply the changes needed to acheive the new state.

-Note that changes involving creating or recreating Cloud Access Connectors requires a new connector token from the CAS Manager admin console.
+Note that changes involving creating or recreating Cloud Access Connectors requires a new connector token from the Anyware Manager admin console.
 Create a new connector to obtain a new token.

 ### 11. Deleting the deployment
 Run ```terraform destroy -force``` to remove all resources created by Terraform.
 If this command doesn't delete everything entirely due to error, another alternative is to delete the resource group itself from the **Resource groups** page in Azure.

 ### 12. Troubleshooting
 - If the console looks frozen, try pressing Enter to unfreeze it.
-- If no machines are showing up on CAS Manager or get errors when connecting via PCoIP client, wait 2 minutes and retry.
+- If no machines are showing up on Anyware Manager or get errors when connecting via PCoIP client, wait 2 minutes and retry.
 - If trying to run a fresh deployment and have been running into errors, delete all files containing  ```.tfstate```.
 These files store the state of the current infrastructure and configuration.
 - If there is a timeout error regarding **centos-gfx** machine(s) at the end of the deployment, this is because script extensions time out after 30 minutes.
-This happens sometimes but users can still add VMs to CAS Manager.
+This happens sometimes but users can still add VMs to Anyware Manager.
     - As a result of this, there will be no outputs displaying on ACS.
 The IP address of the cac machine can be found by going into the deployment's resource group, selecting the machine ```[prefix]-cac-vm-0```, and the **Public IP address** will be shown on the top right.

 Information about connecting to virtual machines for investigative purposes: